randomairborne/randomairborne/README.md

 I'm a student in the U.S. working on Rust, HTML, and CSS.
 JavaScript only when absolutely nessecary.

+"The difference between theory and practice is always greater in practice then it is in theory"

 ### [Contact Me](https://www.randomairborne.dev/contact/)
 I'm on Discord (as `valkyrie_pilot`), and over email (valk (at) randomairborne.dev).